seangllghr/makepaper/README.md

   conversion because it’s free for noncommercial use, does a nice job on the rendering, and handles ligatures nicely.

-## Document specs:
+## Document backends:

+Two backends are currently implemented with `makepaper`

+### `apa-html` backend

-The default stylesheet targets the styles outlined in the American Psychological Association's 6th Edition style guide.
+The default stylesheet targets the styles outlined in the American Psychological Association's style guide---now updated to the 7th Edition!

 - 1 inch page margins
 - APA-style running heads, including the paper title and page number